UVADS/ds6013/deliverable_details.md

    - Use block diagrams to describe data flow (pipeline) when appropriate
    - Show mathematical formulae for core methods
    - Tables should be legible and within the page’s columns
-   - Diagrams should be labeled clearly, crisp, and readable
+   - Figures should be labeled clearly, crisp, and readable

    **Outline**
    The sections listed below are often included in capstone papers.